-In this workshop we will explore the current challenges the young actor faces and how creating a “safe container” can help dissolve barriers to authentic self-expression.
+In this workshop we will explore challenges young actors currently face and how creating a “safe container” can help dissolve barriers to authentic self-expression.

 We will explore:

 - What is a safe container?

 - How do you create and sustain it?